Recently in Customer Loyalty Programs Category

 If you knew a user was going to turn out to be a Maria, your staff could gently turn her request for confidential information down.
 Staff would explain that it is policy to only give away confidential information to proven and loyal customers.

 How could you get a Bad Customer detector?
 How could you train your staff to play "Spot the Maria Game"- staff that were top notch Maria detectors?
+How much would you be willing to pay get train your staff with the Bad Customer detector?

-The "Spot the Maria" is a fairly simple variant of a well known negotiation training exercise.
+(The "Spot the Maria" is a fairly simple variant of a well known negotiation training exercise.
 The logic of this strategy can be found by googling "deterrence" or "sub-perfect Nash equilibrium".
-But, you don't need to know why this games has attracted the attention of theorists; you just need to know that there is training exercise, which could be customized for your unique problem.
+But, you don't need to know why this games has attracted the attention of theorists; you just need to know that there is training exercise, which could be customized for your unique problem.)

-Who Uses Negotiation Role Playing?
+Who Also Uses Negotiation Role Playing?

 DRR and PON have free newsletters, seminars and useful resources.
 They also have for profit training seminars.

-Here is a partial list of the DRCC and PON testimonials
+Here is a partial list of the DRCC and PON testimonials:

 ARS.gif190439_0.pngsc-johnson-logo.jpg